aCombray/Machine-Learning-Capstone-Project/README.md

 - Time series: created time of the listings.

 We can also classify the data into
-- Information about the housing condition: price, features, description, photos.
+- Information about the housing condition: price, bathrooms, bedrooms, features, description, photos, building id.
-- Information about the location: longitude, latitude.
+- Information about the location: longitude, latitude, street address, display address.
 - Information about the manager skills: manager id, created time.

 ### Model architecture
 We design the model as a two-layer stack.
 The first layer transformed high-cardinality data, text, images and time series to ordinary numerical features using appropriate base estimators built on 5-fold splits.
-The second layer combined the transformed results with other ordinary features.
+The second layer combined the transformed results with other ordinary engineered features.

 More precisely, we have six transformers in the first layer:
 - ('price_pred', price_pred), do a regression of the log of price based on bathrooms, bedrooms, longitude and latitude.
 Then take the difference between predicted log price and the actual log price.